 This means you must stay at home.
 You should only go out for necessities, such as:

 - health care services (including going to medical appointments or getting vaccinated)

 - outdoor exercise or walking pets in your community

 - work that cannot be done remotely

 - child care or school

 Businesses must ensure that all employees work from home if they can.

 Limit close contact to only members of your household (the people you live with).
-If you live alone, you may consider having close contact with one other household only.
+If you live alone, you can have close contact with only one other household.